 The latest development in 11th Bipartite settlement of bank employees and their negotiation with Indian Bankers Association (IBA).

-This is to remember that IBA to restrict the negotiations on Charter of Demands of Officers' Associations up to Scale-III only.
+This is to remember that IBA to restrict the negotiations on Charter of Demands of

 Meeting of UFBU was held today at Mumbai.
 Com.K.K.
-Nair, Chairman of UFBU presided over the meeting.
+Nair,

 Wage Revision:

-Holding meetings once in a month will not serve the purpose and hence decided to urge upon the IBA to expedite the discussions so that steps can be taken to conclude the final settlement in time.
+month will not serve the purpose and hence decided to urge upon the IBA to expedite

 Restrictions in negotiations:

-The meeting expressed its strong protest on the decision of the IBA to restrict the negotiations on Charter of Demands of Officers' Associations up to Scale-III only and demanded that as hitherto, the discussions and final Joint Note should
+The meeting expressed its strong protest on the decision of the IBA to restrict the negotiations on Charter of Demands

-cover all Officers up to Scale-VII inasmuch as the majority of these officers are members of their respective unions and the wage revision exercise which has been a composite one so far, should not be divided now which will create inter-scale conflicts and inequalities.
+which has been a composite one so far, should not be divided now which will create

-It was decided to pursue the matter with the IBA, if necessary and warranted, resort to organisational programmed at the appropriate time.
+It was decided to pursue the matter with the IBA, if

 Banking industry : Increasing challenges

-The meeting deliberated in detail about the developments taking place in the banking sector in the name of implementing the banking reforms agenda of the Government.
+The meeting deliberated in detail about the developments taking place in the banking sector in the name

-On the other hand, while denying the Public Sector Banks of adequate capital thus restricting their business expansion, freely licences are being given to the corporate houses to open private banks, small banks, payment banks, etc thus weakening the Public Sector Banks.
+are being given to the corporate houses to open private banks, small banks, payment banks,

-The meeting decided to launch struggle programme on the following demands and issues:
+The meeting decided to launch struggle programme on the following

 1. Do not privatize Public Sector Banks